sachin-pikle/aura-tutorials/tutorials/service_broker.md

 ### Access GET "/api/creditscore" (in a Browser or in Postman)

-1. Access GET /api/creditscore in a browser multiple times and you should see the following message indicating successful DB communication
+1. Access GET /api/creditscore in a browser and you should see the following message indicating successful DB communication

 `{ "MESSAGE" : "SUCCESS communicating with DB" }`

 ![Access API in Browser](images/sb-mysql-api-access-browser-output.png)

-2. (OPTIONAL) Access GET /api/creditscore in Postman multiple times and you should see the following message indicating successful DB communication
+2. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the following message indicating successful DB communication

 `{
     "MESSAGE": "SUCCESS communicating with DB"